gary-archer/oauth.apisample.nodejs/README.md

 ::1           localhost
 ```

-Then run the following command, to run the API with a test configuration, along with Wiremock:
+Stop the API if it is listening, then run this command to run the API with a test configuration, along with Wiremock:

 ```bash
 npm run testsetup